 Are you ready to make the transition from the Australian Defence Force to a civilian role?
 As an ADF aircraft technician, the great news is that your knowledge, skills and experience are easily transferable to a career as a civilian aircraft maintenance engineer.

-For those aircraft technicians that don’t hold Trade Supervisor maintenance authorisations, you would have completed a Certificate IV in Aeroskills, which is a valid certification outside of the military.
+For those aircraft technicians that don’t hold Release To Service (RTS) Authority (aircraft to aircrew), you would have completed a Certificate IV in Aeroskills, which is a valid certification outside of the military.
 If you’re looking to advance these qualifications, please contact Aviation Australia to discuss your options.

-If you do hold Trade Supervisor maintenance authorisations, you will need to convert your qualifications to a CASR Part 66 B1 (Mechanical) or B2 (Avionics) Aircraft Maintenance Engineer Licence.
+If you do hold Release To Service (RTS) Authority (aircraft to aircrew), you will need to convert your qualifications to a CASR Part 66 B1 (Mechanical) or B2 (Avionics) Aircraft Maintenance Engineer Licence.
 Aviation Australia has approval from the Civil Aviation Safety Authority (CASA) to provide credit towards these licences.

 The CASR 66 licence provides a scope of privileges that can be exercised on Australian-civil registered aircraft.
 The licence allows you to supervise maintenance tasks, certify any completed maintenance and release aircraft from maintenance.

 The process of assessment is conducted through the Recognition of Prior Learning (RPL) pathway.
 Aviation Australia can help you successfully complete your RPL and get you started on your new career pathway as an aircraft maintenance engineer.

 It’s important to note that each individual’s situation will be different – there is no ‘one-size-fits-all’ solution to the defence transition from an aircraft technician to an aircraft maintenance engineer.

 How to convert your military qualifications with Aviation Australia: